 Figures

 Figure 1: Identification of the UMAG_11064 gene.
-A) Codon usage analysis in U. maydis.
+A) Within-group correspondence analysis of U. maydis codon usage.
+Each gene is represented according to its coordinates along the first two principal factors.
+The genomic origin of each gene is indicated by a cross for nuclear genes and a dot for mitochondrial genes.
 B) Genomic context of the gene UMAG_11064.
 GC content in 300 bp windows sliding by 1 bp, and distribution of GC content in 300 bp windows of mitochondrial genome of U. maydis.
 The dash line represents the median of the distribution.

+Figure 2: Phylogeny of UMAG_11064 and its homologous sequences.
+Maximum likelihood tree inferred from nucleotides sequences.
+Node labels show bootstrap support values.
+Discontinuous branches indicate that the corresponding sequence is pseudogenized, with multiple frameshifts and insertions/deletions.
+Branch annotations show the minimum and maximum dN/dS ratio (ω) estimated from 10 independent runs of the codeml program.
+The yellow triangle indicates the supposed branch where the frameshift within the active domain of the ancestral HE occurred (See Figure 3).

-Figure 2: Alignment of UMAG_11064 and its upstream sequence with intron 1 from the cox1 gene of S. reilianum, T. indica and T. walkeri, as well as the coding sequence of the A. bisporus HE.
-Shading indicates the level of amino-acid conservation.
+Figure 3: Alignment of UMAG_11064 and its upstream sequence with intron 1 from the cox1 gene of S. reilianum, T. indica and T. walkeri, as well as the coding sequence of the A. bisporus HE.
+Shading indicates the level of amino-acid conservation, showing conserved residues (in black) and residues with similar biochemical properties (grayscale).
 Amino-acids noted as 'X' have incomplete codons due to frameshifts.
 Highlighted exclamation marks denote inferred frameshifts and ‘*’ characters stop codons.
 The location of the active site of the HE (GVY-YVG) is highlighted.

-Figure 3: Intron structure of the cox1 gene in U. maydis and S. reilianum.
+Figure 4: Intron structure of the cox1 gene in U. maydis and S. reilianum.
 Annotated HEs are indicated.
 Red boxes depict cox1 exons, numbered from e1 to e9.
 Introns are represented by connecting lines and numbered i1 to i8.
 Arrows within introns show LAGLIDADG (light blue) and GIY-YIG HEs (pink).
 Dashed arrows correspond to HEGs inferred by blast search, while solid arrows correspond to the annotation from the GenBank files.
 Piecewise sequence similarity between U. maydis and S. reilianum is displayed with a color gradient.

-Figure 4: Maximum likelihood phylogeny of UMAG_11065 U. maydis paralogs together with the closest homolog from F. oxysporum (see Table 1).
-Support values higher than 0.6 are reported.
+Figure 5: Maximum likelihood phylogeny of UMAG_11065 U. maydis paralogs together with the closest homolog from F. oxysporum (see Table 1).
+Nodes labels indicate support values as percentage.
+Nodes with support values lower than 60% have been collapsed.

+Figure 6: Genomic organisation around the UMAG_11064 gene and structure of the cox1 gene in several U. maydis and S. reilianum strains, together with their phylogeny.
+Strains 521 and 518 are two strains resulting from the same spore from a field isolate from the U.S.A.
+SG200 is a genetically engineered strain derived from a cross between the 518 and 521 strains.
+Strain 10-1 is another field isolate from the U.S.A.
+Strains I2, O2, P2, S5 and T6 from field isolates from Mexico.

-Figure 5: Patterns of gene expression for UMAG_11064 and UMAG_11065, together with neighboring and homologous genes.
+Figure 7: Patterns of gene expression for UMAG_11064 and UMAG_11065, together with neighboring and homologous genes.
 A) Gene expression profiles for genes in the chromosome 9 telomeric region (as depicted on Figure 1B).
 Straight lines represent three independent replicates, while the blue curve depicts the smoothed conditional mean computed using the LOESS method.
-B) Gene expression profiles for the UMAG_11065 homologs (Figure 4).
+B) Gene expression profiles for the UMAG_11065 homologs (Figure 5).
 Legends as in A. C) Clustering of the UMAG_11065 homologs based on their averaged expression profile (see Methods).
 Hpi: hours post-infection.
 Dpi: days post-infection.